-While at the children’s center, Robert was able to interact with missionary volunteers from all over the world and made strong connections with them.
+While at the children’s center, Robert was able to interact with missionaries from all over the world and made strong connections with them.
 In 2009, at the age of 17 Robert moved to a new children’s home where he continued his education.
-Whilst there he got involved in outreach program, the children would go out on Saturday and clean the streets by picking up rubbish and and burning it.Robert was given some leadership responsibilities which helped him gain experience that would prove to be invaluable in the future.
-Later the home started another outreach program which involved visiting hospitals to pray for the sick, this work had a big impact on Roberts life.
-He fell in love with visiting the children’s ward, praying for and playing with the children was one of things that impacted him most.
-Through the visits Robert discovered that many people in the hospital were dying due to the lack of blood donors.
-He started donating blood as often as possible, knowing that each donation could save the life of children and adults.
+Whilst there he got involved in an outreach program, the children would go and clean the streets.Robert gained leadership experience at the Children’s home and school that would prove to be invaluable in the future.
+Later the home started another outreach program which involved visiting hospitals to pray for the sick, this work had a big impact on Robert’s life.
+He fell in love with visiting the children’s ward, praying for and playing with the children was one of the things that impacted him most.
+Through these visits Robert discovered that people were dying due to the lack of blood donors.
+He started donating blood as often as possible, knowing that each donation could save the lives of children and adults.

 Robert’s experience of growing up in poverty, and losing his father at a young age, trained and inspired him to help others in need.
 He also believes that God has especially called him to love and support needy children to become what they are destined to be in life.
-His social and friendly personality has helped him to meet people that have greatly contributed towards the steady and fast progress of this vision.
-He also believes every experience in his life, whether good or bad, has helped him and this organization to be what it is today.
+His social and friendly personality has helped him to meet people that have greatly contributed towards the steady and fast progress of the vision.
+He also believes every experience in his life, whether good or bad, has helped him and the organization to be what it is today.
 Robert believes “all things work together for the good” and he works tirelessly with people in his community and around the world to provide a chance for children and adults to know that they are Born Like Others.